Beaconstac/Android-SDK/README.md

         <service android:name="com.mobstac.beaconstac.core.MSBLEService" android:enabled="true"/>
 ![](images/bleservice.png "BLEService")
-8. Should you choose to implement your own BroadcastReceiver (required if beacon detection has to work when the app is not running), extend `com.mobstac.beaconstac.core.BeaconstacReceiver` class and implement methods to handle the events `rangedBeacons`, `campedOnBeacon` and `exitedBeacon`.
+8. Should you choose to implement your own BroadcastReceiver (required if beacon detection has to work when the app is not running), extend `com.mobstac.beaconstac.core.BeaconstacReceiver` class and implement methods to handle the `rangedBeacons`, `campedOnBeacon` and `exitedBeacon` events.
 9. Add the beacon actions to app manifest.
 From the `BeaconstacExample` app:

         <receiver android:name=".BeaconstacExampleReceiver">